heygent/embanalysis/thesis/src/01-intro.md

 ## The search for better suited representation

-A case study of a Savant patient, DT [@murray2010], has been reported of having a mathematical landscape with the following characteristics:
+A case study of savant patient DT [@murray2010] reveals a mathematical cognitive architecture with the following characteristics:
 - Has sequence-space synesthesia with a "mathematical landscape" containing numbers 0-9999
-- Each number has specific colors, textures, sizes, and sometimes movements or sounds
+- Each number possesses specific colors, textures, sizes, and sometimes movements or sounds
-- Prime numbers have special object properties that distinguish them from other numbers
+- Prime numbers have distinctive object properties that distinguish them from other numbers
 - Arithmetic calculations happen automatically - solutions appear as part of his visual landscape without conscious effort
-- fMRI studies showed that even unstructured number sequences had visual structure for DT
+- fMRI studies showed that even unstructured number sequences had coherent visual structure for DT

-Sequence-space synesthesia consists in the visualization of certain sequences in physical space.
+Sequence-space synesthesia involves the spontaneous visualization of numerical sequences in organized spatial arrangements.
+The remarkable mathematical abilities of savants with this condition suggest that their specialized perceptual representations confer significant computational advantages over conventional symbolic processing.

+Mottron et al. [@mottron2006] hypothesize that savant capabilities emerge from privileged access to lower-level perceptual processing systems that have been functionally re-dedicated to symbolic material processing.
+Under this framework, mathematical savants may bypass high-level algorithmic reasoning entirely, instead leveraging perceptual mechanisms that directly recognize patterns in numerical relationships—much like how we instantly recognize a face without consciously processing its individual features.

+This raises a compelling question for artificial intelligence: Do large language models spontaneously develop similar specialized mathematical representations during training?
+If so, understanding these representations could inform approaches for enhancing mathematical reasoning capabilities in AI systems.

+We investigate whether state-of-the-art language models develop systematic mathematical property detectors within their embedding spaces, analogous to the specialized numerical representations observed in savant cognition.
+Specifically, we examine whether numerical tokens are organized according to mathematical properties such as magnitude, primality, digit structure, and sequence patterns like the Fibonacci series.

 # Embeddings Analysis